 At Wittenborg, students are prepared for their careers in an effective way: they know what the industry expects from them and in turn, they are more than able to deliver the theoretical and practical expertise business needs.

 Study programmes are always up-to-date, in accordance with continuing (global) market developments.
-This is not only made possible by the lecturers of Wittenborg University, who have one foot in the business world, but also by various corporations and organisations, including key market players such as:
+This is not only made possible by the lecturers of Wittenborg University, who have one foot in the business world, but also by various corporations and organisations.
+An overview of examples of Work Placement Companies where Wittenborg's bachelor's students have been placed this year can be found here: Overview of Work Placement Companies 2016

 Students start on the MBA programme either from a position of current employment or recently terminated employment.
 Their primary aim, in choosing such a programme, should be to increase their employability.
 The programme will continuously focus on reflection of past and present practice, while stimulating students to look forward, in relation to their careers and ambitions.